 The developing economies are currently at historically low interest rate levels, but in 2014 the (European Central Bank) ECB surprised the market by initiating negative rates in a desperate attempt to force spending and spur inflation.
 The hope is that negative interest rates will reduce the incentive to save, and instead stimulate consumer spending.

-In this environment it makes sense for investors who are chasing yield to rush in and park their money with the countries that are moving away from this easing cycle and are already starting to raise the main interest rates like: The South African Reserve Bank (SARB).
-The reason why the South African Rand, an exotic currency, is the perfect candidate for the carry trade strategy is because in the current global macro landscape is the main place where investors who are chasing yield can earn a nice return.
+In this environment, it makes sense for investors who are chasing yield, to park their money in the countries which are moving away from this easing cycle and are instead starting to raise the interest rates.
+One such state doing this is South Africa; with the South African Reserve Bank (SARB).
+The South African Rand (ZAR), an exotic currency, is the perfect candidate for the carry trade strategy because, in the current global macroeconomic landscape, the ZAR is the right place for investors who are chasing yield and can earn a nice return.

-On the other hand if we look at the global interest rates spectrum, interest rates expectation have been downgraded and even current FED interest rate normalization cycle will be very slow by historical standards.
-However, one question still remains unanswered: whether or not investor appetite for yield can downplay the spike in global risk aversion, brought by the turmoil in China and spurt the demand for the South Africa Rand.
-You have to keep in mind that when one employs carry trading strategy the main objective is to capture the yield and not merely to profit from the exchange rates appreciations.
-This doesn’t mean that you shouldn’t factor in the exchange rates movements because your carry trades can be quickly diluted by a strong trend.
+On the other hand, if we look at the worldwide interest rates spectrum, interest rates expectations have been downgraded, and the United States Federal Reserve (FED) has indicated that historical standards will prolong interest rate normalisation cycles.
+However, one question remains unanswered: whether or not the investor appetite for yield can downplay the spike in global risk aversion, brought by the turmoil in China, and spur the demand for the South Africa Rand.

 For a time there was a question if the carry trade does offer realistic opportunities in trading, but 2012 research suggests that it does (source: Wall Street Journal) even though the debate continues citing the inevitable bust because of the instability that can affect the markets.